sst/guide/_chapters/custom-domains-in-serverless-apis.md

 ### Deploy the App

-We are now going to deploy our app to prod.
-You can go ahead and stop the local development environments for SST and React.
+Let's deploy these changes to prod.

 {%change%} Run the following from **your project root**.